liamgriffiths/distributed-elixir-demo/README.md

 ### Creating a Distillery release

-For this project I'm using [distillery]() to create an elixir release.
-A release in this sense is a single, deployable binary that contains all the compiled app code as well as the Erlang runtime required to run it.
+For this project I'm using [distillery](https://github.com/bitwalker/distillery) to create an Elixir release.
+A release is a single, deployable binary that contains all the compiled app code as well as the Erlang runtime required to run it.
 Distillery automates this process and gives us a simple command line tool to do it.

 ```
 # Create a release with distiller